primesearch/mfakto/README.txt

   AMD GPU.
 In this case, use the -d switch to specify a different device number.
 You can run 'clinfo' to get a list of devices.

-- on devices that do not support atomic operations, mfakto may not correctly process multiple factors found in the same class.
-It may report only one factor or even an incorrect one, the latter due to scrambled data from multiple factors.
+- on devices that do not support atomic operations, mfakto may give incorrect results when multiple factors are found in the same class.
+See the above "Supported GPUs" section for details.
-  If this happens, run the exponent and bit level again on the CPU or another device.
-You can tell mfakto to run on the CPU using the '-d c' option or use Prime95 instead.
-Lowering GridSize in mfakto.ini can also reduce the chance of error.

 - mfakto does not support Intel HD Graphics on macOS Due to buggy drivers shipped with macOS, mfakto presently does not work with